mfem/mfem/CONTRIBUTING.md

 ### Tests at LLNL

 - We mirror the `master` and `next` branches internally (to `gh-master` and `gh-next`) and run longer nightly tests via cron.
 On the weekends, a more extensive test is run which extracts and executes all the different sample runs from each example.

-- We also mirror PRs on LLNL Gitlab instance.
-PR mirroring can only be triggered by _LLNL contributors_, but test status is publicly available.
-  Only _LLNL contributors_ can access the detailed test report.
+- We also mirror PRs on the LLNL GitLab instance.
+PR mirroring can only be triggered by _LLNL developers_, but test status is publicly available.
+Only _LLNL developers_ can access the detailed test report.

 ## Contact Information